Ahavaz/myreads/README.md

 # MyReads Project

 This app was built with React.
-It lets you search and move books to and from three distinct bookshelves: "Read", "Currently Reading" and "Want To Read".
+It lets you search and move books to and from three distinct bookshelves: _Read_, _Currently Reading_ and _Want To Read_.

 ## Extra Features